University of Maryland Global Campus: Global locations

-Student profile
+Students

-UMGC specializes in distance learning for adult, non-traditional students in Maryland, across the country, and around the world by operating satellite campuses and offering online instruction.
-In FY 2015 the university enrolled almost 52,000 active-duty service members at over 140 worldwide locations.
-In FY 2015, more than 32,000 Marylanders attended UMGC.
+UMGC specializes in distance learning for adult, non-traditional students in Maryland, across the country, and around the world by operating education centers and offering online instruction.
+In FY 2023, the university enrolled almost 53,000 military-affiliated students from around the world.
+In FY 2023, more than 32,000 Marylanders attended UMGC.

 About three-quarters of the undergraduate students attend part-time.
-Over ninety-two percent of UMGC students are employed full-time.
+Over 92% of UMGC students are employed full-time.
 The majority of undergraduate students are female.
 The median age of stateside undergraduate students is 31.
 Almost two-thirds of the graduate MBA students are married, half are female, and over a third are minorities.
 Over a third of UMGC's stateside students were African-American, and this minority group earned over a third of the degrees awarded by the university.

 Rankings and awards

 UMGC was ranked #1 in The Military Times “Best for Vets: Colleges 2015” list of top online and nontraditional schools in 2015.
 Military Times “Best for Vets” is one of the most respected and comprehensive rankings for veterans who are considering higher education.
 The publication looked at U.S. Department of Education statistics on student success and academic quality, as well as areas such as university culture, student support, and academic policies in evaluating hundreds of schools.

-In 2011, UMGC received the Institution Award from the Council of College and Military Educators (CCME), a not-for-profit organization founded to promote, encourage and deliver quality education to service members and their families in all branches of the U.S. armed services.
-The Institution Award is given to a college or university that supplies quality education programs to the armed services.
-CCME selected UMGC due to its dedication, leadership and numerous accomplishments in providing quality, voluntary off-duty education programs.

-U.S. News & World Report ranked UMGC #131-171 in Regional Universities North for its 2022 edition of Best Colleges.